Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Experiments

 \subsection{Datasets}

-To test the effectiveness and generality of EnCQR in quantifying uncertainty in time series forecasting, we consider four real-world time series where the amount of heteroscedasticity and the seasonal patterns are significantly different.
-We also considered the presence of exogenous variables as additional input time series (multivariate input -- univariate output).
-All time series are partitioned into three disjoint sets, training, test, and validation, and independently normalized by scaling the values to lie in the interval [0,1].
-The time series have hourly resolution and are transformed into input-output pairs of size 168-24 (1week-1day) with a sliding window.
+To test the effectiveness and generality of EnCQR in quantifying uncertainty in time series forecasting, we consider five real-world time series where the amount of heteroscedasticity and the seasonal patterns are significantly different.
+We also considered the presence of exogenous variables as additional input time series, i.e., a multivariate input -- univariate output setting.
+All the time series are partitioned into three disjoint sets, training, test, and validation, and are independently normalized by scaling the values to lie in the interval [0,1].
+The time series from the first four datasets have hourly resolution and are reshaped into input-output pairs of size 168-24 (1week-1day) with a sliding window.
+In the last dataset, the input-output pairs have sizes 24-6.

-The \textbf{Portugal} dataset\footnote{ https://archive.ics.uci.edu/ml/datasets/ElectricityLoad Diagrams20112014} consists of time series of electricity consumption from 270 customers located in Portugal.
-The data have hourly resolution from 2012 to 2014 and the consumption is measured in kiloWatt (kW).
-We randomly selected 5 time series.
+The \textbf{Portugal} dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}} consists of time series of electricity consumption from 270 customers located in Portugal.
+The data have an hourly resolution from 2012 to 2014 and the consumption is measured in kiloWatt (kW).
+We arbitrarily selected 5 among the 270 time series.
 For each time series, the training/validation/test split is 12/12/12 months.

 The \textbf{Elvia} dataset is shared by Elvia AS, a distribution system operator that operates grids in the Norwegian counties of Oslo, Viken and Innlandet.
 The dataset describes the electricity consumption for three classes of end-users; industry, household, and cabin.
-The data consists of two time series recorded hourly from 1 June 2018 to 1 June 2020 that contain the observed electricity load and the temperature forecast.
-One time series from each user category is randomly selected.
+The data consists of two time series recorded hourly from 1 June 2018 to 1 June 2020 that contains the observed electricity load and the temperature forecast.
+One time series from each user category was arbitrarily selected.
 The training/validation/test split is 12/6/6 months (the 1\textsuperscript{st} year is used for training, while odd and even months of the 2\textsuperscript{nd} year are used as validation and test data, respectively).

-The \textbf{Solar} and \textbf{Wind} datasets\footnote{https://github.com/Duvey314/ austin-green-energy-predictor} contain solar and wind power production data from Webberville Solar Farm and Hackberry wind farm in Texas, US.
+The \textbf{Solar} and \textbf{Wind} datasets\footnote{\url{https://github.com/Duvey314/austin-green-energy-predictor}} contain solar and wind power production data from Webberville Solar Farm and Hackberry wind farm in Texas, US.
 Data is recorded in MWh per hour from January 2017 to January 2020.
 Both datasets contain 6 ambient climate features.
 For both datasets, the training/validation/test split is 12/12/12 months.